aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/using-conditional-blocks/_index.md

 ﻿---
-title: Using Conditional Blocks – Aspose.Words for .NET
+title: Using Conditional Blocks in C#
 articleTitle: Using Conditional Blocks
 linktitle: Using Conditional Blocks
 description: "Use conditional blocks to represent the same data depending on a condition C#."